Almarch/tamacare/README.md

 ## Switching sprites

 Tamatool is not only an emulator for the ROM, it also provides a tool to edit the ROM's sprites in a clean way.
 Using this feature, it is possible to play with the tamagotchi genetics, mtPaint (http://mtpaint.sourceforge.net/) is very well suited for this purpose.
 Aside the native "gen1" strain, several transgenic lines are available in the sprites folder:
-- "gen1bis" is a slight edition of "gen1".
-The differences are the meals from gen2 ; the weight converted to metric ; the death animation ; and the secret character.
 - "gen2": thanks to the respective closeness of gen-1 and gen-2 characters, it is possible to switch the sprites from one generation to another.
 This is not a perfect emulation of gen-2: some animations vary slightly, and the "number game" is not available.
 This is an ongoing development, currently 4/10 gen-2 characters are available.
+- "gen1bis" is a slight edition of "gen1".
+The only difference is a new but familiar secret character.
 - "genS" is a special strain of my own creation.

 When calling tamacare, you can specify which sprites to use with the gen argument.
 You can also draw and use your own sprites.